intel/SGXDataCenterAttestationPrimitives/QuoteGeneration/pccs/README.md

     If the PCCS service was installed through Debian/RPM package, you can use Linux package manager to uninstall it.
     If the PCCS service was installed manually, you can run below script to uninstall it:
-        ./uninstall.sh (or uninstall.bat on Windows)
+        ./uninstall.sh (or uninstall.bat with administrator privilege on Windows)